skvadrik/re2c/src/manual/syntax/syntax.rst

     ``YYSETSTATE`` is a signed integer that uniquely identifies the specific instance of ``YYFILL (n)`` that is about to be called.
-Should the user wish to save the state of the scanner and have ``YYFILL (n)`` return to the caller, all he has to do is store that unique identifer in a variable.
-Later, when the scannered is called again, it will call ``YYGETSTATE ()`` and resume execution right where it left off.
-The generated code will contain both ``YYSETSTATE (s)`` and ``YYGETSTATE`` even if ``YYFILL (n)`` is being disabled.
+Should the user wish to save the state of the scanner and have ``YYFILL (n)`` return to the caller, all he has to do is store that unique identifier in a variable.
+Later, when the scanner is called again, it will call ``YYGETSTATE ()`` and resume execution right where it left off.
+The generated code will contain both ``YYSETSTATE (s)`` and ``YYGETSTATE`` even if ``YYFILL (n)`` is disabled.